 Frankfurt Trip Cancellation Insurance for International Travelers - FAQs

-While you are planning a trip, cancelling it is probably the last thought on your mind.
+While you are planning a trip, canceling it is probably the last thought on your mind.
 However, if an emergency occurs and you have no choice but to cancel your trip, you stand at the risk of losing a huge sum of money—unless you have trip cancellation insurance.

 Why buy trip cancellation insurance for Frankfurt?